return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 .. c:function:: unsigned long minimum_image_size(unsigned long saveable)

-    Estimate the minimum acceptable size of an image
+    Estimate the minimum acceptable size of an image.

     :param unsigned long saveable:
         Number of saveable pages in the system.